rconradharris/rconradharris.github.com/_posts/2011-06-14-the-nose-profiling-rabbit-hole.markdown

 1. Ubuntu does not include the `pstats` module from the Python standard-library.
 You need to `apt-get python-profiler` to fetch it.
-2. `nose` silently fails if `hotshot` or `pstats` isn't present, and then throws a completely unhelpful error of not finding the config option.
+2. `nose` silently fails if `hotshot` or `pstats` isn't present, and then throws a completely unhelpful error regarding its options parsing.
 3. `pstats` uses a bogus license that's more-or-less impossible to change because the people who created it are long gone.
 4. `nose` uses a deprecated profiler, `hotshot`, that has a major bug in it